mongodb-labs/ai-ml-pipeline-testing/README.md

 - `indexConfig.json` -- An optional file containing configuration for a specified Atlas Search Index.
 - Additionally, you can add other useful files, including `.env` files, if required by your tests.

-The general layout of this repo will looks like this:
+The general layout of this repo looks like this:

 ```bash
 ├── LICENSE                                     # License Agreeement